 13. Online Phone Calls

-While you may be used to instant messaging and video conferences, you may not be familiar with online phone calls, but this is an essential computer skills these days.
+While you may be used to instant messaging and video conferences, you may not be familiar with online phone calls, but this is an essential computer skill these days.
 While many companies will have internal phone systems, some opt to use online phone systems instead to save on costs, especially if a lot of their team have the flexibility to work from home.

 Online phone calls can face technical issues more frequently than traditional phone calls, as they rely on your office or home wi-fi being on top form at all times.
 It’s important you also know how to do things such as put calls on hold and transfer calls to others in a calm and professional manner.